react-native-community/discussions-and-proposals/proposals/0012-introduce-reactNativeMetadata.md

 The need to specify **capabilities and metadata** for a react-native library is inherent to the React Native ecosystem.
 This need is so evident that various frameworks provided their own ways to specify those values.
 Look at `react-native.config.js` for the CLI or `app.json` for Expo.

+Notice that we do not expect that frameworks stop using those files to configure **framework-specific** settings.
+What we would like to enforce with this proposal is to have single source of truth for what concern the React Native core settings.

 Another issue is that, as of today, there is no simple programmatic way to know if a NPM package is a React Native library.
 We have some heuristics, though:
 * Presence of a `react-native:*` dependency in the `peerDependencies` section of the `package.json` ([example](https://github.com/RonRadtke/react-native-blob-util/blob/80628d418a5c81439dc2c1a1f05fae6406f0ba7f/package.json#L46C10-L49))